What has changed related to the nutritional properties of fiber?

 What type of corn are you using?

 Great question!
 We were uber careful in selecting our supplier and the type of corn fiber we are using in our recipes as we know that there is a huge range of quality out there.
-Rest assured that the non-gmo corn fiber we are using in our evolved Canadian recipes is NOT a by-product or filler, rather a very high-quality source of fiber and very concentrated source of dietary fiber.
-Ultimately though, our bodies all respond differently so pay attention to what works for YOU.
-And as a reminder, Fruity Gummy Bears and Sour Gummy Bears do not use non-gmo corn fiber, but rather soluble tapioca fiber.
+Rest assured that the non-gmo corn fiber we are using in our evolved Canadian recipes is NOT a by-product or filler, but rather a very high-quality source of fiber and very concentrated source of dietary fiber.
+Ultimately, our bodies all respond differently so pay attention to what works for YOU.
+And as a reminder, Fruity Gummy Bears and Gummy Worms do not use non-GMO corn fiber, but rather non-GMO isomalto-oligosaccharides.
 Reach out here us if you would like more info from our ingredient suppliers.